hmesha/quantum-object-trader/training/courses/quantum-object-trading/content/tutorials/risk-management.md

 ## Overview

-This tutorial guides you through implementing comprehensive risk management controls in Quantum Trader, from individual position stop losses to portfolio-wide risk monitoring and automated alerts.
+This tutorial guides you through implementing comprehensive risk management controls in Quantum Object Trader, from individual position stop losses to portfolio-wide risk monitoring and automated alerts.

 ## Prerequisites